plforacle/heatwave-aws/create-dbs/create-dbs.md

 2. Enter your **Cloud Account Name** then click the **Continue** button.
     ![welcome](./images/welcome.png "welcome")

 3. Enter the OCI account credentials.
-This is your email address and the password.
+This is your User Name and Password.
 Click the **Sign In** button.
     ![oci info](./images/oci-info.png "oci info")

 4. Once you are logged in, you will see the MySQL HeatWave Page. click the **Create MySQL DB System** button.